Rio Protocol: History

 By the terms of the Protocol, Ecuador agreed to withdraw its long-standing claim for rights to direct land access to the Marañon and Amazon rivers; Peru agreed to withdraw Peruvian military forces from Ecuadorian territory.
-An area of 200,000 km2 of hitherto disputed territory in the Maynas region of the Amazonian basin was awarded to Peru, which had been established to be the de facto possessor of the land since the end of the 19th century.
+An area of 200,000 km2 of hitherto disputed territory in the Maynas region of the Amazonian basin was awarded to Peru.
 The status quo line defined in the 1936 Lima Accord was used as the basis for the definitive border line; the previous border recognized current possessions, but not sovereignty.
 Relative to the 1936 line, Ecuador ceded 18,552 km2 of previously possessed territory to Peru, while Peru ceded 5,072 km2 of previously possessed territory to Ecuador.

-During the 1960s, the Ecuadorian government alleged that the Protocol was invalid, because it had been signed under coercion while foreign troops were stationed on Ecuadorian soil.
-This stance was modified by subsequent governments, but was never officially reverted until the resolution of the dispute in 1995.

 The intended goal of the Rio Protocol was not fulfilled until the signing of the Itamaraty Peace Declaration in 1995.
 Between the signing of the two treaties, the Paquisha Incident and the Cenepa War rekindled the dispute.